jawordpressorg/core-handbook/core/about/release-cycle/releasing-major-versions.md

 *   The [process for an RC release](https://make.wordpress.org/core/handbook/about/release-cycle/releasing-beta-versions/) is well-documented on a separate handbook page.
 *   Following the first release candidate a branch for the release can be created so that early work on trunk can begin for the next release.
 *   An announcement should be made on Make Core about the release candidate phase ([example from 6.0](https://make.wordpress.org/core/2022/05/04/wordpress-6-0-release-candidate-phase/)) and the various above protocols in order to better amplify this specific part of the release cycle and prepare the community.
+*   At this point, two Make Core posts should be published to begin gathering nominations for folks interested and able to (1) participate in the Minor Release Squad that follows this major release cycle and to (2) participate in the Major Release Square that’s up next.

 ### translate.WordPress.org